ArjunDandagi/webspoons/task-2/README.md

 ## NOTES (To: Reviewer):
-I Believe this solution is also can extended to third task as well hence i created a symlink . stay on this folder anyway and change the parameters on autoscaling and see if its suffice to say it works

 my curl version on mac = `curl 7.64.1`

 I tried it on one of the ec2 it worked perfectly fine: